HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/index.md

 * Attend the startup meeting the week before, monday 3rd of November from 0900-1100 (this will be a digital only meeting).
 * Make your preparations for the workshop.
 * Meet us at [X meeting point](https://maps.app.goo.gl/EcvP399Myg3NAuzr8) (EHIN venue) for the first Norwegian FHIR Hackathon 10th november 2025.

+### Questions and contact

+Please contact [Thomas Tveit Rosenlund](mailto:thomas.tveit.rosenlund@helsedir.no) if you got any questions regarding the event.